MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/opening-a-developer-account.md

 author: jnHs
 ms.assetid: 284EBA1F-BFB4-4CDA-9F05-4927CDACDAA7
 title: Opening a developer account
-description: This overview of how to register for a developer account for the Windows Store and other Microsoft programs will help you understand the process of setting up your account. ms.author: wdg-dev-content ms.date: 06/19/2017 ms.topic: article
+description: This overview of how to register for a developer account for the Microsoft Store and other Microsoft programs will help you understand the process of setting up your account. ms.author: wdg-dev-content ms.date: 06/19/2017 ms.topic: article